shannon hummel, ArTistic director

 Shannon Hummel is a choreographer, arts educator and the Founding Artistic Director of Shannon Hummel/Cora Dance.
 Driven to create access to the arts for all people, she opened The Cora Studio in Red Hook, Brooklyn in 2009 as a home for her professional company and Cora School for Dance.

 Nicole Assanti is a dancer, choreographer, performer, and improviser.
 She has a BFA in Dance from the University of Florida.
 She has studied with artists across the world at Swamp Dance Fest, Bates Dance Festival, and StaibDance Summer Intensive.
 Most recently she has been working as Choreographer-in-Residence at the Harn Musuem of Art in Gainesville, Florida.
 She now resides in Brooklyn, NYC.
-This is her first season teaching at Cora Dance.

 HANS BILGER, COMPOSER